Tarzanagh/tarzanagh.github.io/_pages/about.md

 ## Current Research Interests

 ### Optimization Algorithms for Machine Learning Problems
-Studying the optimization landscape of machine learning problems and developing online, federated, and distributed algorithms for solving these problems with provable guarantees.
 - [FedNest: Federated Bilevel, Minimax, and Compositional Optimization](https://arxiv.org/abs/2205.02215) (with Mingchen Li, Christos Thrampoulidis, and Samet Oymak), International Conference on Machine Learning (ICML), 2022.